julia-actions/julia-version/README.md

 ### Caret Specifiers `^1.2.3` `^0.2.3` `~0.0.3`

 Use the latest compatible non-breaking release.
-A non-breaking change follows the backwards compatible rules as specified by [Semantic Versioning 2.0.0].
+A non-breaking change follows the backward compatible rules as specified by [Semantic Versioning 2.0.0].
 These rules can be stated as these heuristics:

 - Minor and patch updates when the minor and patch versions is excluded (e.g.